Aquarium Planaria; Wiggly Detritus Worms, in Tank Water, on Glass

 SUMMARY

-What is so disgusting about the confusion of Detritus Worms with Planaria is the fact that this confusion did not exist prior to the Internet.
-Quite frankly these two 'animals' have about as much in common as an opossum and elephant, so the fact that so many are this gullible and search engines such as Google in particular are this bad (with supporters such as the sleazy SeoChat Forum & DMOZ) SPEAKS VOLUMES!!
+Quite frankly these two 'animals' have about as much in common as an opossum and elephant, so the fact that so many are this gullible and search engines such as Google in particular are this bad SPEAKS VOLUMES!!

 What has happened is apparently someone posted this extreme mistake and others then being lazy, simply re-posted it over and over with terrible spam websites such as about.com then also spamming it further.